-There will be 2 VLSI design projects during the semester.
-The first will be a paper design using the Viewlogic Workview Office tools, and the second will be a FPGA-based design using the Altera Max+Plus II tools.
+There will be 3 VLSI design projects during the semester.
+The following information is preliminary and subject to change, but should give you some idea of what to expect.
+The first project will be a manual design of a combinational circuit, entered using the schematic capture tools in Max+PlusII.
+The second project will be a design of a state machine, entered using AHDL or VHDL in Max+PlusII.
+The third will be a final project of your choice that must satisfy a set of specific requirements.
 Tentative due dates are shown on the Class Schedule, attached at the end of this syllabus.